-IX.A Statement of Basis, Specific Statutory Authority and PurposeRevisions to Colorado Air Quality Control Commission Regulation No. 9 January 17, 2002
+IX.
+Statement of Basis, Specific Statutory Authority and Purpose

+A. Adopted January 17, 2002

-This Statement of Basis, Specific Statutory Authority and Purpose complies with the requirements of the Colorado Administrative Procedures Act, section 24-4-103, C.R.S. and the Colorado Air Pollution Prevention and Control Act, sections 25-7-110 and 25-7-110.5 and implements parts of sections 25-7-106(7) and (8), 25-7-114.7 and 25-7-123, C.R.S.
+This Statement of Basis, Specific Statutory Authority and Purpose complies with the requirements of the Colorado Administrative Procedures Act, Section 24-4-103, C.R.S. and the Colorado Air Pollution Prevention and Control Act, Sections 25-7-110 and 25-7-110.5 and implements parts of Sections 25-7-106(7) and (8), 25-7-114.7 and 25-7-123, C.R.S.

-These rule revisions implement the provisions of Senate Bill 01-214 and relocate, update and reorganize existing provisions of Regulation No. 1 relating to open burning into Regulation No. 9.
-Regulation No. 9 deals solely with open burning activities.
+These rule revisions implement the provisions of Senate Bill 01-214 and relocate, update and reorganize existing provisions of Regulation Number 1 relating to open burning into Regulation Number 9.
+Regulation Number 9 deals solely with open burning activities.
 This new regulation contains permitting, monitoring, reporting and fee provisions, as well as requirements particular to significant users of prescribed fire.

-The Colorado Air Pollution Prevention and Control Act, sections 25-7-109(2)(e) and 25-7-123, C.R.S., provides the authority for the Commission to adopt and modify a program including emissions control regulations to control burning activities.
+The Colorado Air Pollution Prevention and Control Act, Sections 25-7-109(2)(e) and 25-7-123, C.R.S., provides the authority for the Commission to adopt and modify a program including emissions control regulations to control burning activities.
 Sections 25-7-106(7) and (8), 25-7-114.7(2)(a)(III) and 25-7-123, C.R.S., set forth specific requirements relating to activities by significant users of prescribed fire, including open burning activities by federal land managers.
-The Commission's action is taken pursuant to procedures set forth in sections 25-7-105, 25-7-110 and 25-7-110.5, C.R.S.
+The Commission's action is taken pursuant to procedures set forth in Sections 25-7-105, 25-7-110 and 25-7-110.5, C.R.S.